PEtab-dev/petab_select/doc/index.rst

 Model selection is the process of choosing the best model from a set of candidate models.
-PEtab Select provides a standardized and compact way to specify the candidate model space, implements a number model selection algorithms and criteria.
+PEtab Select provides a standardized and compact way to specify the candidate model space, implements a number of model selection algorithms and criteria.

 Supported model selection algorithms: